rxnda/rxnda-forms/CONTRIBUTING.md

 See [`LICENSE`](./LICENSE).

-The public license has a condition requiring licensing of contributions to the public on the same terms, plus a license to the original author, to relicense in the future.
-All the same, please expect that you may be asked for written confirmation acknowledging the license and making your contributions available on its terms.
+The public license has language about licensing contributions.
+But please expect that you may be asked for written confirmation acknowledging the license and making your contributions available on its terms.